 Plan your route home carefully.

-Try and look confident and in control while making your way home.
-Looking vague or lost could give off the wrong signals.
+Try and look confident and in control while making your way home even if you don’t really feel it.
+Looking like you’re lost could give off the wrong signals.

-Stay with friends and try and carry out a personal attack alarm wherever possible.
+Stay with friends and try and carry a personal attack alarm wherever possible.

 Kindly made possible by the Office of the Greater Manchester Police & Crime Commisioner.